acrlabs/www/acrl/posts/2025-03-17-sudo-make-me-a-makefile.md

 about it.

 So anyways, what are the results?
 I evaluated each of six different LLMs on how well they met these 15 requirements, as well as five additional requirements that I didn't tell the LLM about ahead of time[^13].
+Three of the LLM models were free (ChatGPT o3-mini, DeepSeek, and LLaMA), and the other three were paid.
+I spent $20 to get access to both ChatGPT o1 and ChatGPT 4.5 preview, and I spent another $20 to get access to Claude 3.7 Sonnet with advanced reasoning.
 For each of the twenty requirements, I gave a final score so I could compare[^14], and then I summed up all the scores for each LLM.
 And here's what we got:

 - `llama-3.1-405b`: 7.5/20
 - `chatgpt-o3-mini-reasoning`: 9.3/20